terkel/fontdetect/README.md

 # FontDetect

-Detect if the specific fonts are installed.
+Detect if the specific fonts are installed, and add classes to the `html` element.
 Does not support IE 8 and below.

 ## Usage